rchampourlier/myenv/README.md

 - Edit `configuration/runcoms/vimrc` and add the desired `Plug...` in the "Load plugins" section.
 - Run `vagrant provision` (on the host)

+### Install a new Ubuntu package

+- If it's a system common package, add it to `prvosioning/roles_local/system`.
+- Otherwise, create the appropriate role and add it to `provisioning/playbook.yml`.

 ### Upgrade

 - Run `vagrant provision` (on the host)